mckelley3v/ggm/README.md

 * Avoid unnecessary layers of code
 * Reasonable performance in Debug builds
 * No by-hand SIMD
-  * Eensure that the code is simple enough so the compiler can auto-vectorize when appropriate
+  * Ensure that the code is simple enough so the compiler can auto-vectorize when appropriate
 * Avoid overly complex templates
 * Do not generalize when code would be less performant than manually written for that scenario
   * (within reason of course)